Roguelike

 Start Part 1Overview

-The Roguelike project has two parts: a four-part dungeon crawler and a collection of standalone map generation tutorials.
-The dungeon crawler covers grid movement, enemy AI, random room layouts, items, and permadeath.
-The map generation tutorials — Drunkard's Walk, Cellular Automata, BSP Dungeons, Noise Terrain, and Synthesis — each teach a different procedural generation algorithm you can use in any project.
+The Roguelike project splits into two halves.
+The dungeon crawler (Parts 1-4) builds a playable game: grid movement, enemy AI, procedural room layouts, inventory, and permadeath.
+The map generation series (Parts 5-9) teaches five standalone algorithms — Drunkard's Walk, Cellular Automata, BSP Dungeons, Noise Terrain, and a Synthesis capstone that combines them all behind a strategy pattern.

 Prerequisites